An Airbus A320 AirAsia exited the runway of Brunei International Airport

 - NEVER, NEVER - atmospheric pressure

-– NOSIG - without major changes in weather conditions
+- NOSIG - without significant changes in weather conditions

-– TIME - TEMPO = temporary and is used when certain weather conditions are expected to occur, but it does not last more than an hour
+- TIME - TEMPO = temporary and is used when certain weather conditions are expected to occur, but do not last more than an hour

 All of the above can vary depending on the airport, weather conditions, season etc. Who would have imagined that so much information could be transmitted in a line of code?

 In the case of the A320 AirAsia incident, there were gusts of wind with speeds ranging from 15 to 25 of knots (1 Kt = 0.5 m / s = 1.8 kilometers per hour) and precipitation accompanied by electric shocks.